Zygo/bees/docs/gotchas.md

-If the filesystem must undergo a full balance (e.g. because disks were added or removed, or to change RAID profiles), then every data block on the filesystem will be relocated to a new address, which invalidates all the data in the bees hash table at once.  bees and the full balance will both work correctly if they are both allowed to run at the same time, but it is quite slow.
+If the filesystem must undergo a full balance (e.g. because disks were added or removed, or to change RAID profiles), then every data block on the filesystem will be relocated to a new address, which invalidates all the data in the bees hash table at once.
 In such cases it is a good idea to:

   1. Stop bees before the full balance starts,
   2. Wipe the `$BEESHOME` directory (or delete and recreate `beeshash.dat`),